Zilliqa/zilliqa-developer/Mining.md

 - **(Option 1a)** Port forward to port `33133` for both external port (port range) and internal port (local port).
 You will also have to select the option for **BOTH** TCP and UDP protocol in your router menu when port forwarding. <br><br> An example of this process can be found [**HERE**](https://www.linksys.com/us/support-article?articleNum=136711).
 After port forwarding, you may check if you have successfully port forwarded with this [**Open Port Check Tool**](https://www.yougetsignal.com/tools/open-ports/).

 - **(Option 1b)** Enable UPnP mode on your home router.
 Please Google how to access your home router setting to enable UPnP, an example can be found [**HERE**](https://routerguide.net/how-to-enable-upnp-for-rt-ac66u/).
-You can check if you have enabled it UPnP by installing the following tool:
+You can check if you have successfully enabled UPnP by installing the following tool:
     ```shell
     sudo apt-get install miniupnpc
     ```